EnZakaria/EnZakaria/README.md

-- 👋 Hi, I’m @EnZakaria
+👋 Hi, I’m @EnZakaria
-- 👀 I’m interested in Programming Mobile App
+👀 I’m interested in Mobile App Design & Programming.
-- 🌱 I’m currently learning Language Dart
+🌱 Currently learning The Dart Language.
-- 💞️ I’m looking to collaborate on Create App
+💞 looking to collaborate  with App Creators.
-- 📫 How to reach me By mail contact@zakariaanouar.com
+📫 Reach me By email at:  contact@zakariaanouar.com

 <!---
 EnZakaria/EnZakaria is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.